sarahciston/codingcare/posts/guide.md

 Without fail, when I asked what makes our community thrive, everyone said: SNACKS!
 Support snacks at all costs.
 Snacks are magic.
 How do snacks do it?
 I don't know, ask snacks.
 Make sure you budget for snacks.

 >"While this is a cliche food has always brought people together.
 Snacking together in the basement brought out some of the best discussions and ideas I have entertained in college."
->>—Ada Toydemir, they/them, MS Computer Science
+>>—Ada Toydemir, they/them, MS Computer Science, USC

 >"I think the snacks were definitely a big draw in the beginning.
 They would still be now, except for covid."
->>Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science
+>>–Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science

 >"I think I think food was a huge component.
 It brings people together, it puts people on the same level.
 Whenever people dine together, it levels the playing field, and it kind of brings a sense of equality.
 That's important."
->>—Samir Ghosh, they/them, PhD student, UC Santa Cruz & former assistant director, USC Ahmanson Lab
+>>–Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab

 Look for snacks that are computer keyboard friendly – nothing too sticky, no tipsy liquids.
 A mix of salty and sweet is good, a mix of healthful and less-than-healthful.
 Single-serving items that avoid much plastic wrapping are ideal: satsuma oranges,  popcorn, pretzels, gummies.
 If you have a Trader Joes in your area, we recommend the Sour Scandanavian Swimmers.